Q1. What is the SA Live Music Club?

 Q9.
 I did a Weekend Warriors Program in another State.
 Can I join the South Australian Club?

-A. Probably, subject to the membership cap and waiting list.
+A. Yes, you can join in the same way as any other person as described in FAQ 5, subject to the membership cap and waiting list.
 Please contact the Membership Officer via the email form on the Contact Page to discuss your situation.

 Q10.
 When does my Membership Year start and finish?

-A. It depends on when you completed your Weekend Warriors Program Concert or joined the Club.
+A. It depends on when you joined or re-joined the Club.
 Your individual Membership Year will be one of the following:

 1 January – 31 December